Kometa-Team/ImageMaid/README.md

 #### Dockerfile

 A `Dockerfile` is included within the GitHub repository for those who require it, although this is only suggested for those with knowledge of dockerfiles.
-The official Plex Image Cleanup build is available on the [Dockerhub Website](https://hub.docker.com/r/meisnate12/plex-image-cleanup).
+The official ImageMaid build is available on the [Dockerhub Website](https://hub.docker.com/r/kometateam/imagemaid).

 ## Usage

-When running Plex Image Cleanup, make sure that you are not running any tools which may touch posters, backgrounds or title card images - namely [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) or [TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker).
+When running ImageMaid, make sure that you are not running any tools which may touch posters, backgrounds or title card images - namely [Kometa](https://github.com/Kometa-Team/Kometa) or [TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker).

-It is recommended to schedule Plex Image Cleanup after the above tools or Plex's Scheduled Tasks.
+It is recommended to schedule ImageMaid after the above tools or Plex's Scheduled Tasks.

 An example schedule would be: